Tame or wild Toeplitz shifts: Almost automorphy and semicocycle extensions

-is continuous, hence a semicocyle over $(\mc Z,+g,\hat z)$.
-The conjugacy between $(X,T)$ and $(X_f,\sigma)$ comes about as any element $x\in X$ defines a sequence in $(s_n)\in X^\Z$ through $s_n = T^n(x)$ and the sequence $\hat f$ defined by $f$ is the image of $\hat x$ under this map.
 The set of discontinuity points $D_f$ coincides with the set of singular points of $\mc Z$.
 As the set of discontinuity points must be contained in the set of singular points, and here they coincide, we call the above semicocycle {\em maximal}.

 If we are given an almost automorphic shift, then we may realise it as a semicocycle extension also in different way. \begin{definition} Let $(X,\sigma)\subset (K^\Z,\sigma)$ be an almost automorphic shift with maximal equicontinuous factor map $\pmax:(X,\sigma)\to (\mc Z,+g)$.
 We call